 - Phase 1 was completed in 2016 and was delivered by Network Rail, Chiltern Railways, and local companies Carillion and Buckingham Group.

-- Phase 2 is underway, with enabling works being delivered by the East West Rail Alliance, which was formed in 2015 by Network Rail.
+- Phase 2 is underway, with main construction work being delivered by the East West Rail Alliance, which was formed in 2015 by Network Rail.

 This approach allows the following new services to be phased in over several years, with services between Oxford and Bicester already operating through Chiltern Railways.
 The first of the remaining services will be introduced by the end of 2024.